-They were now free, so it seemed until they saw the Egyptians soldiers coming towards them.
+They were now free, so it seemed until they saw the Egyptian soldiers coming towards them.
 How were they going to get out of this?

 The Egyptians were in pursuit of them, and the Red Sea was right in front of them.
 When they cried to Moses, he told them to be still God would fight for them.